i5heu/Git-Note-Taking-Sytem/README.md

 - Plugins
   - Journal ✅
     - statistics for checklist in template
-  - SaveLinkAsPdfArchive 🚧
+  - SaveLinkAsPdfArchive ✅
-    - docker headless chromium for PDFs
+    - link in footer ✅
     - compress size
   - PDF and Image OCR
     - place file with text into the OCR folder